 Cordyceps is another highly-prized mushroom in Chinese medicine.
-It grows in the mountainous regions of Western China and has some very unusual features.
+It grows in the mountainous regions of western China and Tibet and has some very unusual features.
 Its spores infect insect larvae and gradually take over their bodies as they grow.
 This has led to its Chinese name dongchongxiacao, or ‘winter worm, summer grass.’

 Traditionally, cordyceps is famous as a remedy for fatigue, weakness, low libido, and cough.
 However, modern research into cordyceps’ immune system benefits is also promising.

 This fungus contains cordycepin and appears to inhibit several different tumor types.
 It enhances innate and adaptive immunity and may also counter inflammation in autoimmune disorders.
 It may also possess antibacterial properties.

 Medicinal mushrooms have become more prevalent in recent years.
 Research suggests they have a variety of benefits for human health, including enhancing innate and adaptive immunity.
 Furthermore, they appear to be safe with a low risk of side effects.

 That said, not every type of mushroom will be suitable for everyone.
 Individuals living with specific medical conditions or taking prescribed or over-the-counter medicines should seek medical advice before use.

 Could mushrooms benefit mental wellbeing as well as physical health?
 Find out in the article below: